fmtutil-user

 --no-error-if-no-engine=ENGINE1,ENGINE2,...

-exit successfully even if the required engine
+exit successfully even if a required ENGINE

 is missing, if it is included in the list.